-Environmental justice (EJ) recognizes that certain communities are disproportionately affected by risks due to climate change, and quantitative analyses of environmental factors can be a vital tool in making informed decisions to repair these injustices.
+Environmental justice recognizes that certain communities are disproportionately affected by risks due to climate change, and quantitative analyses of environmental factors can be a vital tool in making informed decisions to repair these injustices.
 It is important to understand which communities are impacted, what types of environmental burdens exist, and to what extent environmental burdens harm different communities.
-Existing datasets have addressed these concerns at national and state levels, but there is room to expand upon these analyses and related preliminary efforts with finer spatial granularity within the 7-county region.
+Existing datasets have addressed these concerns at national and state levels, but there is room to expand upon these analyses and related preliminary efforts with finer spatial granularity within the seven-county region.

-This section will identify existing EJ disparities, provide a high-level overview of existing EJ analyses, and set directions for future comprehensive analysis in support of EJ-centered policymaking.
+This section will identify existing environmental justice disparities, provide a high-level overview of existing environmental justice analyses, and set directions for future comprehensive analysis in support of environmental justice-centered policymaking.

-Existing Analyses
+Existing analyses